Business Goal in BSC

 cause-and-effect connections in the form of arrow links.

-Using "Contributes to" and "Contributed by" fields is one way to
+Using "Contributes to" and "Contributed by" fields is one way to tell

-is also possible to create some new business goals and establish
+possible to create some new business goals and establish

 cause-and-effect connections between them directly

 onto the strategy map.
-Check out the "Strategy map" section of
+Check out the "Strategy map" section

-the manual for the details.
+of the manual for the details.

 Goal on the strategy map

-- Sometimes, a business goal that you have is important, but not
+- Sometimes, a business goal that you have is

 "strategic" enough to put it on the strategy map.
-In this case you
+In this case you can

 Once a new business goal is created in BSC Designer there are two